InternalDeveloperPlatform/public-site/content/ecosystem/build-vs-buy/_index.md

 _When should you consider building your own Internal Developer Platform (IDP)?
 Are there shortcuts you can take?_

 Internal Developer Platforms (IDPs) always have to be tailored to the needs of the specific company.
 In a real sense, it's not possible to buy a ready-made IDP off-the-shelf.
 They always have to be customized to your specific delivery needs.
-There are two approaches teams take when they want to get an Internal Developer Platform:
+There are two approaches teams take when they want to get an Internal Developer Platform.
+You might want to check out [this article](https://humanitec.com/blog/build-vs-buy-an-internal-developer-platform) to learn more about how to best take the decision build vs. buy.

 ## Off-the-shelf frameworks for building Internal Developer Platforms (IDPs)